DMDarkness/Data-mining/README.md

 8. `<crossover probability>`:    A `double` value, the crossover probability of GA.

-9. `<length>`:            A `int` value, the length of the rules going to be extracted out.
+9. `<length>`:            An `int` value, the length of the rules going to be extracted out.
 # Data reduction based algorithms
 Some algorithms reduce the scale of dataset first to save the time for scanning.
 ## FIGF: frequent itemsets mining through granular computing (GrC) and fuzzy theory
-'figf.cpp' is an implementation of the algorithm, called FI-GF, proposed in my paper, 'Zhang Z, Huang J, Wei Y. FI-FG: frequent item sets mining from datasets with high number of transactions by granular computing and fuzzy set theory[J].
+`figf.cpp` is an implementation of the algorithm, called FI-GF, proposed in my paper, 'Zhang Z, Huang J, Wei Y. FI-FG: frequent item sets mining from datasets with high number of transactions by granular computing and fuzzy set theory[J].
 Mathematical Problems in Engineering, 2015, 2015.', which can be found at http://downloads.hindawi.com/journals/mpe/2015/623240.pdf.

 This algorithm firstly reduces the scale of dataset by information granularity, and then, it extracts the approximate frequent patterns from those granules.
 The method for information granularity is based on the Principle of Justifiable Granularity, whose details can be found in the paper 'Pedrycz W, Homenda W. Building the fundamentals of granular computing: A principle of justifiable granularity[J].
 Applied Soft Computing, 2013, 13(10): 4209-4218.'